Borders’ report card: USOPC ‘hugely on track’ on reforms

 “We are supportive of the bill and prepared to implement the elements that haven’t already been implemented through our own governance reforms,” CEO Sarah Hirshland said.

 The calls for reform have been loud and come from many corners.
-But the details of actually reforming the 125-year-old federation — a heavily balkanized, highly political organization responsible for thousands of athletes — is detail-oriented work that realistically could be expected to take years.
+But the details of actually reforming the 125-year-old federation — a heavily balkanized, highly political organization responsible for thousands of athletes — is detail-oriented work that realistically could take years.

 “There’s been progress on the bylaw and policy type stuff — increased athlete representation, a broader spectrum of athlete representation,” said Han Xiao, chairman of the USOPC athletes group.
 “Now that the platform is there, the question is, how do we end up using it?
 That’s going to be the key.”